Use of the Aberystwyth University network

 Specific activity that is NOT allowed

-- Peer to Peer (P2P) - used mainly in file sharing, communications and gaming
+- Peer to Peer (P2P) - illegal file sharing

 - Network scanning

 - Using webcams covertly or to show the activities of identifiable individuals without their consent

 - Accessing offensive, obscene or indecent images, data or other material

 - Sending unsolicited (spam) bulk emails

 - Sending nuisance, offensive or defamatory emails

 - Posting nuisance, offensive or defamatory material on the web and social networking sites

 Information Services have a responsibility to ensure that the JANET Acceptable Use Policy is adhered to and reserve the right to alter network configurations to facilitate this and remove privileged access where necessary.

 When connecting your device to our network, it is essential that you ensure your computer is free from virus attacks, hacking or misuse by a third party.
 Computers connected to the University network that are infected with a virus or compromised in any way are automatically disconnected.